 How to Apply for Renewal by ONC-PRO

 - ONC-PRO candidates must submit an application and ONC-PRO Logs.
-Candidates may apply online, by mail or fax.
+Candidates should apply online, unless applying for Option 3.
 Both the application and logs may be submitted online.
+This is a 2-step process.
 The application fee is $25 higher if either the application form or ONC-PRO logs are submitted by mail or fax.

-- The application, logs and fee must be received by ONCC by the application deadline date.
+- The application, logs and fee must be received by ONCC by the application deadline date, regardless of postmark or other circumstances.

 - ONCC will send candidates email confirmation that their application has been received (candidates without email addresses will be sent confirmation of application receipt via US mail).

-- Candidates should allow up to 12 weeks to be notified of approval of their application.
+- Candidates should allow up to 12 weeks to be notified of approval of their application status.

 Candidates Who Are Renewing by Option 3 (ONC-PRO + Testing)